Our goal is to make your artwork (or digital image) look the best it can while still maintaining accuracy and honesty in reproduction.

 Do you coat your Giclées?

-Yes, we apply multiple coats of non-yellowing acrylic resin (some printers use a light aerosol spray which is easily scratched).
+Yes, we apply multiple coats of non-yellowing acrylic resin (some printers use a light, but toxic, aerosol solvent spray which is easily scratched).

 This process protects the print from UV exposure, moisture, humidity, atmospheric contaminants, abrasion and fingerprints.
 Our printing process has been independently certified for permanence by Wilhelm Imaging Research.